The story that you hear you might think rather queer. - Donovan, in Gold Watch Blues

 Some fellow disciples from India and early Yogananda disciples helped him build the Self-Realization Fellowship - an organisation he later described as his horrible blunder (!) in a hand-written letter. ""I have committed a great blunder by starting an organization."." [◦Source]

 After he died from a heart attack in 1952, successors have lead the Self-Realization Fellowship.
 It edits, expands on and publishes many of his dictated or written works.
 Examples follow in this series.
-The current leader's monastic name and title is Mrinalini Mata.
-She was born Merna Brown.
-She is in her eighties (2017).
+Swami Chidananda (Christopher Bagley, born in 1953 in Annapolis, Maryland) became the SRF president in late August 2017.
+He assisted Daya Mata and Mrinalini Mata with preparing and publishing voluminous Yogananda works, and is also the editor-in-chief of SRF. ["Swami Chidananda"; ◦SRF News Archive]

 Yogananda talks and classes in the earliest years in America were recorded - at first only now and then, and later seriously.
-Daya Mata (born Faye Wright) recorded hundreds of lectures, classes, and informal talks.
+Daya Mata (d.
+2000) recorded hundreds of lectures, classes, and informal talks.
 Some are published by Self-Realization Fellowship - and some by a spin-off society called Ananda.

 During the 1930s, after he had praised Mussolini and dictatorship in an issue of the SRF magazine (1934), Yogananda withdrew much from public lecturing.